We are now living in an era where half of website traffic is generated by mobile devices and half by desktops. Does your dashboard look good on both?

 In other words, the app detects if the user is looking at the content on a large or small screen and delivers content specific for that device.
 This means we can combine a desktop dashboard and a mobile dashboard into a single application that will select the appropriate content for the screen.
 Two dashboards, one intelligent URL.

-The first step is to build two dashboards in the Operations Dashboard for ArcGIS application—one for desktop, and one for mobile—following these guidelines for mobile dashboards.
+The first step is to build two dashboards in the ArcGIS Dashboards application—one for desktop, and one for mobile—following these guidelines for mobile dashboards.
 Hint: stack everything vertically.
 This example is a dashboard that looks at candidate locations for a mobile health clinic.
 We want the analysts in the office to see it on a desktop, and for citizens to be able to view it on their mobile devices.

 Once the dashboards are constructed, open ArcGIS Experience Builder.
 Because this application is fairly simple from the standpoint of Experience Builder, you should select the option to create a Blank Full Screen App.